 - The dog has killed another dog or domestic pet or has killed livestock at least once previously

 - The dog attacked another animal, causing it to sustain life-threatening injuries (verified by a veterinarian)

 Preventing Dog Bites

 Sometimes, it’s impossible to prevent an attack.
-People who have been out for a job in their local park have been attacked by an aggressive dog that seems to come out of nowhere.
-Some types of aggressive dogs may even jump their fence to attack someone who’s simply walking down the street.
+People who have been out for a jog in their local park have been attacked by an aggressive dog that seems to come out of nowhere.
+Some types of aggressive dogs, especially pit bulls, may even jump their fence to attack someone who’s simply walking down the street.
 There are some things you can do to try to prevent some attacks such as:

 - Never approach a dog you don’t know